-- 2. Whisk together both flours, baking powder, and salt.
-With an electric mixer on medium-high speed, cream butter and sugar until pale and fluffy.
-Add eggs, one at a time, beating until each is incorporated, scraping down sides of bowl as needed.
-Beat in vanilla.
+- 2. In a large bowl, whisk together both flours, baking powder, and salt.
+With an electric mixer on medium-high speed, beat the butter and sugar until pale and fluffy.

 - 3. Reduce speed to low.
 Add flour mixture in three batches, alternating with two additions of milk, and beating until combined after each.
 Fold in blueberries by hand.

-- 4. Divide batter evenly among lined cups, filling each three-quarters full.
-Bake, rotating tins halfway through, until pale golden, about 25 minutes for standard and 15 for mini.
+- 5. Divide the batter evenly among the lined cups, filling each 3/4 full.
+Bake, rotating tins halfway through, until pale golden, about 25 minutes for standard cupcakes and 15 for mini cupcakes.

-- 5. Transfer tins to wire racks to cool completely before removing cupcakes.
+- 6. Transfer the tins to wire racks to cool completely before removing the cupcakes.
 Cupcakes can be stored up to 3 days at room temperature in airtight containers.

 - Make the whipped cream